Emshi is young, keen on details, and focused on the quality, as well as the quantity, of everything that he produces.

 The most interesting advice I received is from my dear friend Deal The Beatkrusher.
 Every time I go along with him doing the shopping I always learn something new (… and he knows a lot about digging, indeed).
-Although we have slightly different taste in music, I think the most useful tip is to recognize drum breaks by watching the vinyl grooves; where the plot is less dense there is a good chance of finding one.
-A great saving in terms of time, especially if you are preparing for a beat making competition like the Beats4Life event.
+Although we have slightly different tastes in music, I think the most useful tip is to recognize drum breaks by watching the vinyl grooves; where the plot is less dense there is a good chance of finding one.
+A great saving in terms of time, especially if you are preparing for a beat-making competition like the Beats4Life event.

 The producer, in the last 3 months, that made you say: “Oh, shit, I have to get back to the lab.”?

 I’m always in the lab on the machines!
 I listen to very little Hip Hop, and this has turned out, in many circumstances, to be a kind of panacea for my creative expansion.
 I have a musical background very far from the boom-bap.
-During adolescence, I played post-rock, noise, and indie-rock, but having grown up in Nichelino (in the province of Turin) it was impossible not to run into hip hop crews and realities like Gate Keepaz, Maury B and Next Diffusion.
+During adolescence, I played post-rock, noise, and indie-rock, but having grown up in Nichelino (in the province of Turin) it was impossible not to run into hip hop crews and realities like Gate Keepaz, Maury B, and Next Diffusion.

 After this premise, I answer the question by telling you that when I heard Dua Lipa’s New Rules I was in the studio with a friend of mine, Paolito dei Duplici, and we were both shocked by the creative “stereo-circular” entry of sub 808 at 0:35 am sec.
-LA min, FA and G major that are repeated for the duration of the song without you being aware of it.
-And then, honestly, I would freak Dua Lipa with pleasure, too…(nah, don’t write this, hahaha)…
+LA min, FA, and G major are repeated for the duration of the song without you being aware of it.
+And then, honestly, I would freak Dua Lipa with pleasure, too…(Nah, don’t write this, hahaha)…

 Mahalia’s Sober, produced by The Math Time Joy, was another song I heard repeatedly last summer, wondering if I’d ever seen my famous white shirt again.
 The aspect that surprised me most in this song is the very minimal synth that enters at 1:01 min.
 Come on, it looked like I’d played it after sparking a little one up in Leicester.
 Then I liked very much Someone That You Love by Jarreau Vandal with the beautiful voice of Olivia Nelson.
 The micro drop at 2:17 min is really cool.
 It is impossible to remain still without dancing.